DagsHub/fds/README.md

-    status              get status of your git and dvc repository add                 add files/folders to git and dvc repository commit              commits added changes to git and dvc repository push                push commits to remote git and dvc repository save                saves all project files to a new version and pushes them to your remote
+    status              get status of your git and dvc repository add                 add files/folders to git and dvc repository commit              commits added changes to git and dvc repository clone               Clones from git repository and pulls from dvc remote push                push commits to remote git and dvc repository save                saves all project files to a new version and pushes them to your remote